Embalming chemicals: Environmental effects

 The growth of the environment movement has caused some people to consider green burials where there are either no aldehyde-based chemicals used in the embalming process, or there is no embalming process at all.
-Embalming fluid meeting specific criteria for such burials is commercially available, and although it is not as effective as aldehyde-based solutions, is approved by the Green Burial Association of America.
-Only the Champion Company has created and distribute their 4th generation of fluids called “Enigma”, created in the early 2000’s.
-All of Champion’s enigma products have been approved by the green Burial Council.
+Embalming fluid meeting specific criteria for such burials is commercially available, and although it is not as effective as aldehyde-based solutions, is approved by the Green Burial Association of America.The Champion Chemical Company became the first company to produce 100% Formaldehyde Free Fluids in the early 1990's and those chemicals are still sold and in use today.
+Another major stride in embalming fluid came in 2010, when again, the Champion Chemical Company produced and introduced their Enigma Line of Green Embalming Chemicals that have almost no impact whatsoever on the environment.
+Their products are the only green fluids on the market that are certified by the Green Burial Council and met their rigorous certification requirements.
+Champion has always been "First in Fluids" since their inception in 1878, with Lower Exposure Glutaraldehyde Based fluids by the 1960's, to HCHO Free Chemicals in the 1990's and finally Green Embalming or Ecobalming chemicals introduced in 2010.